yaahc/yaahallo.github.io/_posts/2019-04-04-other-operators.md

                                                    // leak!
 ```

 Potential resource leak, Wait... what?
-Let us refer to the documentation for the function call operator!
+Okay, well, I guess that means we should refer to the documentation for the function call operator.

 ```
 E ( A1, A2, A3,... )